baskaryabase/jwt-auth-starter/README.md

 # jwt auth starter Project

 ## running server seperately
-1.clone the repository
+1.clone the repository<br/>
 `git clone https://github.com/smilysyndrella/jwt-auth-starter`

-2.change directory to cloned repo
+2.change directory to cloned repo<br/>
 `cd jwt-auth-starter`

-3.install all the dependencies
+3.install all the dependencies<br/>
 `npm i or yarn install`

-4.start the server by running
+4.start the server by running <br/>
 `npm start or yarn start`

 ## integrating the server with the working project